pypeaday/olivet-davinci-resolve-automation/README.md

 ## Workflow for reusing rendered song/lyric videos but changing background

 1. Find the date it was done by looking for the srt file in `./lyrics-01-raw`
-2. Open that date's project in DaVinci and copy the timeline of the song to a new project
+2. The timeline for that song should be in the DaVinci project in the `Individual Timelines` bin
-3. Change background in timeline
+3. Create a duplicate timeline and change background
+4. Save timeline with `BG - {N}` where `N` is the nth iteration of backgrounds for a given song
-4. re-render
+4. Re-render

 ## Subtitle settings